-The Company recognized pension settlement expense as a component of net periodic benefit cost of the nonunion defined benefit pension plan for the three months ended March 31, 2018 of \$0.7 million (pre-tax), or \$0.5 million (after-tax), related to \$4.8 million of lump-sum benefit distributions from the plan.
-For the three months ended March 31, 2017, pension settlement expense of \$2.0 million (pre-tax), or \$1.2 million (after-tax), was recognized related to \$4.8 million of lump-sum distributions from the plan and a \$7.6 million nonparticipating annuity contract purchased from an insurance company to settle the pension obligation related to the vested benefits of approximately 50 plan participants and beneficiaries receiving monthly benefit payments at the time of the contract purchase.
+The Company recognized pension settlement expense as a component of net periodic benefit cost of the nonunion defined benefit pension plan for the three and six months ended June 30, 2018 of \$0.4 million (pre-tax), or \$0.3 million (after-tax), and \$1.1 million (pre-tax), or \$0.8 million (after-tax), respectively, related to \$3.7 million and \$8.5 million of lump-sum benefit distributions from the plan for the three and six months ended June 30, 2018, respectively.
+For the three and six months ended June 30, 2017, pension settlement expense of \$0.7 million (pre-tax), or \$0.5 million (after-tax), and \$2.7 million (pre-tax), or \$1.7 million (after-tax) was recognized related to \$4.9 million and \$9.7 million of lump-sum distributions from the plan for the three and six months ended June 30, 2017, respectively, which included a \$7.6 million nonparticipating annuity contract purchased from an insurance company during the first quarter 2017 to settle the pension obligation related to the vested benefits of approximately 50 plan participants and beneficiaries receiving monthly benefit payments at the time of the contract purchase.
 Upon recognition of pension settlement expense, a corresponding reduction in the unrecognized net actuarial loss of the plan is recorded.
 The remaining pre-tax unrecognized net actuarial loss will continue to be amortized over the average remaining future years of service of the active plan participants.
 The Company will incur additional quarterly settlement expense related to lump-sum distributions from the nonunion defined benefit pension plan during the remainder of 2018.

-The following table discloses the changes in benefit obligations and plan assets of the nonunion defined benefit pension plan for the three months ended March 31, 2018:
+The following table discloses the changes in benefit obligations and plan assets of the nonunion defined benefit pension plan for the six months ended June 30, 2018:

-Benefit nion Defined t Pension Plan thousands)
+Change in benefit obligations Benefit nion Defined t Pension Plan thousands)

-Change in benefit obligations

 Benefit obligations at December 31, 2017 \$ 137,417

-Interest cost 1,015
+Interest cost Ŷ 2,123

-Actuarial gain (1) (3,487)
+Actuarial gain (1) (4,924)

-Benefits paid (4,864)
+Benefits paid (8,578)

-Benefit obligations at March 31, 2018 130,081
+Benefit obligations at June 30, 2018 126,038

 Change in plan assets

 Fair value of plan assets at December 31, 2017 124,831

-Actual return on plan assets 402
+Actual return on plan assets 1,093

-Benefits paid (4,864)
+Benefits paid (8,578)

-Fair value of plan assets at March 31, 2018 120,369
+Fair value of plan assets at June 30, 2018 117,346

-Funded status at period end (2) \$ (9,712)
+Funded status at period end (2) \$ (8,692)

-Accumulated benefit obligation \$ 130,081
+Accumulated benefit obligation \$ 126,038

-(1) Primarily related to the impact of an increase in the discount rate at the March 31, 2018 remeasurement upon settlement compared to the discount rate at the December 31, 2017 measurement date.
+(1) Primarily related to the impact of an increase in the discount rate at the June 30, 2018 remeasurement upon settlement compared to the discount rate at the December 31, 2017 measurement date.